RiRah123/Aframe-3D-Image-Replica/README.md

 [![AFrame](https://img.shields.io/badge/AFrame-EF2D5E?style=for-the-badge&logo=AFrame&logoColor=white)]()

 ## The Site
 Currently, the 3D Replica is being hosted on GitHub Pages.
-If you would like to check out our project, please refer to the following links:
+If you would like to check out our project, please refer to the following link:
 [https://rirah123.github.io/Aframe-3D-Image-Replica](https://rirah123.github.io/Aframe-3D-Image-Replica)

 **NOTE:** Since the 3D GLB models used for the project have a fairly large file size, it may take a few seconds for the site to load properly, so please be patient!